Skip to main content

 Visceral fat accumulation, driven by poor diet and a sedentary lifestyle, directly degrades hormonal health through two primary pathways.

-First, it increases the activity of the enzyme.
+First, it increases the activity of the aromatase enzyme.
 Aromatase converts testosterone into estradiol, the primary female sex hormone.
 Elevated aromatization leads to a decrease in circulating testosterone and an increase in estrogen.
 This altered testosterone-to-estrogen ratio sends a powerful negative feedback signal to the hypothalamus and pituitary, further suppressing GnRH and LH production and exacerbating the state of hypogonadism.

-Second, the that accompanies visceral obesity is a potent suppressor of Sex Hormone-Binding Globulin (SHBG) synthesis in the liver.
+Second, the insulin resistance that accompanies visceral obesity is a potent suppressor of Sex Hormone-Binding Globulin (SHBG) synthesis in the liver.
 While this may seem to increase free testosterone transiently, the overall suppression of total testosterone production from the mechanisms described above means that the net effect is a decline in bioavailable hormone.
 The combination of low total testosterone and low SHBG is a hallmark of metabolic dysfunction.

 Comorbidities and lifestyle factors may be as strongly associated with declining testosterone levels as aging itself over the short to midterm.